 In 2013, West Shore, like many golf courses constructed in the "Golden Age", experienced problems with aging and dying trees that have been destroyed by storms or had to be removed for safety, agronomic and other reasons.
 West Shore Country Club engaged golf course architect Dan Schlegel to develop a Master Landscape Plan for our golf course, which is now used as a guide to continue the beautification of the course with trees and other plantings.
 During the several years over 500, mostly pine, trees have been removed from the golf course, revealing a magnificence that had been obscured for so many years.
 Replacement hard woods have been planted.

-The Club continues to be guided by the Strategic Management program started five years ago.
+The Board of Governors continues to be guided by the Strategic Management program started five years ago.
 As we move into the future, West Shore will seek to balance the needs of younger members and the creation of the family-friendly Club with traditional offerings in terms of social and sporting activities.
-Sound financial management during recent years have allowed for the renovations to the Clubhouse which are underway.
-Soon, we will rebuild the pool and make it more welcoming.
-At the same time, a much needed refurbishing of our golf course sand bunkers and other features will begin in 2017.
+Sound financial management during recent years have allowed for 2017 renovations to the bar area and the new Shore Room.
+Members are now enjoying newly refurbished golf course sand bunkers.
+In 2019, we will open a completely rebuilt and resort style pool complex.
 All this is aimed at making your West Shore Country Club experience the best in Central Pennsylvania.

 “Your leisure time is pleasure time” was the motto emblazoned on Club logoed items during the 1970’s.
 As West Shore Country Club heads into the future, we do so with that spirit in mind.